R4H-Workshop/R4H-Workshop.github.io/_pages/program.md

  ---

-## 1st Paper Presentation Session
+## 1st Paper Presentation Session - Interactive Robots

 Authors will have **5 minutes** to showcase their contribution live, followed by **3 minutes** for Questions & Answers.

 The contributions will be presented in the following order:

-1. **How do Lonely, Young Adults Perceive Interactive Technologies With Varying Human-Likeness?
-An Experimental Lab Study**.
-Aike Horstmann and Jacqueline Boußard
+* **How do Lonely, Young Adults Perceive Interactive Technologies With Varying Human-Likeness?
+An Experimental Lab Study** Aike Horstmann and Jacqueline Boußard

-2. **How to use a cognitive architecture for a dynamic person model with a social robot in human collaboration** Thomas Sievers and Nele Russwinkel
+* **How to use a cognitive architecture for a dynamic person model with a social robot in human collaboration** Thomas Sievers and Nele Russwinkel

-3. **Personalising Humanoid Robot Behaviour Through Natural Language** Simone Gallo, Giacomo Vaiani and Fabio Paternò
+* **Personalising Humanoid Robot Behaviour Through Natural Language** Simone Gallo, Giacomo Vaiani and Fabio Paternò

-4. **Interviewing stakeholders on the teleoperation of last-mile delivery robots** Einat Grimberg, Avishag Boker and Joel Lanir
+* **Interviewing stakeholders on the teleoperation of last-mile delivery robots** Einat Grimberg, Avishag Boker and Joel Lanir

-5. **Investigating the relationship between empathy and attribution of mental states to robots** Alberto Lillo, Alessandro Saracco, Elena Siletto, Claudio Mattutino and Cristina Gena
+* **Investigating the relationship between empathy and attribution of mental states to robots** Alberto Lillo, Alessandro Saracco, Elena Siletto, Claudio Mattutino and Cristina Gena

-## 2nd Paper Presentation Session
+## 2nd Paper Presentation Session - Robots for Training

-6. **A Proposal for Adapting Robot Behaviours Using Fuzzy Q-learning in Cognitive Serious Game Scenarios** Eleonora Zedda and Fabio Paternò
+* **A Proposal for Adapting Robot Behaviours Using Fuzzy Q-learning in Cognitive Serious Game Scenarios** Eleonora Zedda and Fabio Paternò

-7. **Enhancing Cognitive Training: Investigating the Impact of a Suggestion-Offering Robot on Performance and Satisfaction** Flavio Ruggiero, Marco Matarese, Alessandra Sciutti and Mariacarla Staffa
+* **Enhancing Cognitive Training: Investigating the Impact of a Suggestion-Offering Robot on Performance and Satisfaction** Flavio Ruggiero, Marco Matarese, Alessandra Sciutti and Mariacarla Staffa

-8. **Investigating the Role of Immersive Technologies in Visual Rehabilitators Training** Mattia Barbieri, Silvio Sabatini and Giulio Sandini
+* **Investigating the Role of Immersive Technologies in Visual Rehabilitators Training** Mattia Barbieri, Silvio Sabatini and Giulio Sandini

-9. **Train the Brain with SERENI** Benedetta Catricalà, Marco Manca, Fabio Paterno, Carmen Santoro and Eleonora Zedda
+* **Train the Brain with SERENI** Benedetta Catricalà, Marco Manca, Fabio Paterno, Carmen Santoro and Eleonora Zedda

 ---